CONSULTATION FEE RANGE

 Final Thoughts on Getting a Vermont Medical Marijuana Card

 The Vermont MMJ program is well-established, and it is now possible to apply online.
-It remains one of the smallest programs in the United States regarding patient numbers, and soon, recreational sales will begin.
-However, adult-use cannabis will be more expensive, so MMJ cardholders have to determine whether they will save money through purchasing recreational weed or whether it’s best to stick with the medical marijuana program.
+It remains one of the smallest programs in the United States regarding patient numbers, and recreational sales have begun.